gloriafer18/gmfernandezn.github.io/index.md

 # Current work

-I am a Research Fellow in the Faculty of Information Technology, [Monash University](https://research.monash.edu/en/persons/gloria-fernandez-nieto), Australia.
-My current research focus on Knowledge Management Systems and how they can be design and implemented to support communities of practice of educators.
-This research is part of the project “Large-scale multimodal knowledge management: From organization and user modeling to fast contextual presentation” funded by the Defense Advanced Research Projects Agency in the US (DARPA-KMASS).
+I'm a Research Fellow at the Faculty of Information Technology, [Monash University] (https://research.monash.edu/en/persons/gloria-fernandez-nieto), Australia.
+My research focuses on designing and deploying innovative tools to enhance teaching and learning analytics across physical and digital spaces.

-I enjoy working with sensor-data, visualisation, learning analytics, and generally working with data in transdisciplinary fields.
-More information in: Teamwork Analytics
+My work aims to find the optimal alignment between learning pedagogies and the potential of emerging technologies, providing lasting support for both learners and educators.

+Key areas of my research include:
+* Knowledge Management Systems: I work on the design and development of a system that facilitate knowledge management within communities of practice for educators.
+This research is funded by the
+Defense Advanced Research Projects Agency (DARPA-KMASS) under the "Large-scale multimodal knowledge management: From organization and user modelling to fast contextual presentation" project.
+* Teamwork Analytics: I investigate the use of data traces to provide feedback through visualisations and **data storytelling** elements, assisting teachers and students in their sensemaking processes.
+More information about this research is available on[Teamwork Analytics] (https://github.com/Teamwork-Analytics)

 # About my research